 It's all the the planning

-We understand that for many clients out there, planning a website and understanding the various aspects involved is often as clear as mud.
+I understand that for many clients out there, planning a website and understanding the various aspects involved is often as clear as mud.

-How big should it be?
+1: How big should it be?

 Here's a simple, guide that may help...

-If you have a simple business, you may consider a single page site, where everything you want to say is on the one page.
+If you have a simple business, you may consider a single page site, where everything you want to say is on one page.
 If you though have more that needs explaining, adding pages is a good way to do this.

-Pages that we regard as essential are:
+Pages regarded as essential are:

 An e-commerce store is slightly different than a 'regular' website, in that it has automatic product related pages.
 The number of these pages depends on the number of products you have and the way you organise them.

-Pages that we regard as essential are:
+Pages that regarded as essential are:

-Think in grids
+2: Think in grids

-Keep it simple...
+3: Keep it simple...

 This last aspect is one of the big reasons we caution any business against including a blog on their site – there is nothing worse than a blog that is dead in the water!